JacobPantuso/Vector/README.md

 Vector uses Apple's **FoundationModels** framework (`LanguageModelSession`, `@Generable`/`@Guide` result types) for workout generation and Vector Intelligence's advisor reasoning.
 Reasoning runs on-device via `SystemLanguageModel.default` by default (`AIModel.isPCCEnabled = false`), which is enough for most on-device model requests.

 Private Cloud Compute is meant to be opted into for the requests that actually benefit from it, larger-context advisor reasoning or heavier generation tasks that exceed what the on-device model can comfortably handle, while keeping the same privacy guarantees as on-device inference.
-It's off by default while that tiering is still being built out; flipping `AIModel.isPCCEnabled` to `true` routes eligible requests through `PrivateCloudComputeLanguageModel` once the build carries the required entitlement.
+It's off by default while I work on getting access to PCC (flipping `AIModel.isPCCEnabled` to `true` routes eligible requests through `PrivateCloudComputeLanguageModel` once the build carries the required entitlement).

 ## Requirements

-- Xcode with iOS 27 / watchOS 26 SDKs
+- Xcode with iOS 26 OR Xcode 27 Beta for iOS 27 Development / watchOS 26/27 SDKs
 - A physical device for HealthKit data (the simulator has no real vitals; `HealthKitService.applyMockData()` provides sample data for DEBUG/simulator builds)
-- Apple Intelligence-capable hardware for on-device AI features
+- Apple Intelligence-capable hardware for on-device AI features. iCloud+ plan for PCC access.

 ## Contributing